 As part of putting together an estate plan, many estate planning attorneys suggest forming a trust.
 But what exactly is the purpose of a trust, and what property should you avoid putting in it?
 Today, we're here to answer those questions for you and make figuring out your estate plan a little easier.

-To schedule a consultation with one of our estate planning attorneys for your case, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with one of our estate planning attorneys for your case, contact us online or via phone at (303) 647-4245.

 Types of Trusts

 To understand what you can and can't use a trust for in Colorado, you must first understand the different types of trusts.
 Generally, trusts can be divided into two types: Revocable and irrevocable.

 A revocable trust can be changed or amended by the individual who sets the trust up (the grantor) at any time.
 There are two common types of revocable trusts:

 - Living trust.
 A living trust often contains property, such as heirlooms, valuable objects such as clothes and jewelry, or any other such items the grantor wants to pass on to a beneficiary.

 - Land trust.
 As the name implies, land trusts are often created to award land to a trustee.